sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 <https://worldeditadditions.mooncarrot.space/img2brush/>

-The tool operates on the **alpha channel only**, so it's recommended to use an image format that supports transparency.
-All colours in the R, G, and B channels are ignored.
+The tool can operate on the colour channel of your choice - red, green, blue, or alpha.

 If you've created a cool new brush (be it static or dynamic), **please contribute it to WorldEditAdditions**!
 That way, everyone can enjoy using your awesome brush.
 [WorldPainter](https://www.worldpainter.net/) has many brushes available in the community, but `//sculpt` for WorldEditAdditions is new so don't have the same sized collection yet :-)